pilif/pilif.github.com/_posts/2013-09-09-pdo-pgsql-needs-love.md

 Imagine using COPY with pdo_pgsql for very quickly moving bulk data.

+Imagine the new features of `PGResult` being exposed to userland.
+Giving applications the ability to detect what constraint was just violated (very handy to detect whether it's safe to retry).

 Wouldn't that be fun?
 Wouldn't that save us from having to type so much boilerplate all day?